 October 7, 2024

-We are thrilled to announce the launch of Engage.GlacierMT.com, a dynamic new platform designed to connect and empower the Western Montana community.
+Western Montana's Glacier Country launched Engage.GlacierMT.com, a dynamic platform created to connect and empower the Western Montana community.
 This tool is part of our ongoing commitment to fostering engagement and building strong public support around a collective vision for our region.

-As a cornerstone of Western Montana’s Glacier Country Community Engagement Program, this platform plays a vital role in our efforts to balance economic growth, sustainable tourism, and the quality of life that makes our region unique.
-We invite you to join the conversation and help shape the future of Glacier Country by visiting Engage.GlacierMT.com today.
+As a cornerstone of our Community Engagement Program, this platform plays a vital role in efforts to balance economic growth, sustainable tourism, and preserve the quality of life that makes our region unique.

 July 8, 2024